 Reigate College is fortunate to have a fantastic new Dramatic Arts building (opened September 2017), with its own superb studio and dance studio, in addition to a suite of dedicated Performing Arts practice rooms and classrooms.

-Students perform in a variety of productions throughout the year, which recently have included ‘Chicago’, ‘We will Rock you’ and ‘Sweet Charity’, and a final year showcase.
+Students perform in a variety of productions throughout the year.
+Recent productions have included ‘Chicago’, ‘We will Rock you’ and ‘Sweet Charity’, plus a final year showcase.
 These performances give students an insight into working in the industry as well as practical hands-on experience.
 The department has excellent links with drama schools and professional practitioners who come in on a regular basis to work with students.

 Students benefit from regular trips to the theatre, with recent trips including ‘Curious Incident of the dog in the night’, ‘Book of Mormon’, ‘Sweeney Todd’ and ‘Gypsy’.

 Many students go on to study Performing Arts at universities and drama schools or work in the industry (e.g. Disney, cruises, touring theatre).

 Take a look at some students’ recent performances in the Performing Arts Photo Gallery.

 The BTEC Extended Certificate is the equivalent to one A Level.